top of page

 • Code violation compliance coordination

-• Close-out support
+• Mitigation request support

-County Permit Guides (Florida)
+County Permit Guides

 Each county administers permitting through its own building department, with unique submittal procedures, contractor registration requirements, review timelines, and inspection processes.
 The guides below outline key considerations and common differences contractors and homeowners should be aware of before submitting.